-Why Do Mirrors Appear Green?
+Why Do Mirrors Appear Green

-Also, a question might pop up in your mind that if a mirror reflects light of all visible wavelengths, then why can’t we suggest that the color of a mirror is white?
+Also, a question might pop up in your mind if a mirror reflects light of all visible wavelengths, then why can’t we suggest that the color of a mirror is white?
 Why do mirrors reflect green?

 Mirrors are made from a type of glass known as Float glass.
-This float glass is a soda lime glass substrate with a silver polish at the back used to form a mirror.
-The green tinge is most likely due to the soda lime mixture.
-Another reason for the slight greenish hue is that mirrors tend to reflect light of green wavelength most strongly.
+Float glass is a soda-lime glass substrate with a silver polish at the back used to form a mirror.
+The green tinge is most likely due to the soda-lime mixture.
+Another reason for the slightly greenish hue is that mirrors tend to reflect the light of green wavelength most strongly.

-When you’re standing in front of a mirror tunnel, contemplating your endless reflection, you will begin to notice that green hue at the end of the tunnel will appear darker and stronger.
-In case of these infinity mirror tunnels, the light, before reaching your eyes, has been reflected multiple times and that is why it appears a more noticeable shade of green.
+When you’re standing in front of a mirror tunnel, contemplating your endless reflection, you will begin to notice that the green hue at the end of the tunnel will appear darker and stronger.
+In the case of these infinity mirror tunnels, the light, before reaching your eyes, has been reflected multiple times and that is why it appears a more noticeable shade of green.

-Why Do Mirrors Appear Silver?
+Why Do Mirrors Appear in Silver

-Most of the times, silver is what we perceive a mirror to be.
+Most of the time, silver is what we perceive a mirror to be.
 First of all, that’s because we have an innate perception of silver as something that is shiny and reflects.
-Secondly, a mirror is formed by polishing silver on the back of a flat, planar glass.
+Secondly, a mirror is formed by polishing silver on the back of the flat, planar glass.
 Now that silver at the back is what helps in the reflection process.

-What Is The Actual Color Of A Mirror?
+What Is The Actual Color of a Mirror

 A mirror has no particular color.
 You may or may not call it colorless.
 A mirror is every color of the object that it reflects.
 The image that is formed in your eyes is by the reflection of light from the object to the mirror and into your eyes.
 So a mirror has no color of its own.
 It may be a slight hue of green at times, maybe silver or even white.